havanagrawal/GoodreadsScraper/README.md

 `python populate_kindle_price.py -f goodreads.csv -o goodreads_with_kindle_price.csv`

+The reason we don't use Selenium for extracting the initial information is because Selenium is slow, since it loads up a browser and works through that.
+This is only an additional step to make the data slightly richer, but is completely optional.

 Now the data are ready to be analyzed, visualized and basically anything else you care to do with it!

 ## How to Contribute (if you really want to)